elancyu/1D_AtomChainGreen-sFunction/README.md

 Still some bugs.

 To be done:
-1. bug free version.
-2. decimation technique.
-3. DOS and Local DOS calculation.
+1.DOS and Local DOS calculation.
+2. 2D & 3D toy case.